-Satisfai is pleased to announce that Dr. Michael Byrne is one of the international faculty for this not-to-be missed GI endoscopy program from the endo-update organizers in collaboration with the ESGE.
+Satisfai was pleased to have Dr. Michael Byrne join the international faculty for this event held by the endo-update organizers in collaboration with the ESGE.

 Date: November 25 – 27